Vardot/varbase-docs/manual-update.md

 >
 > * **Using Varbase-Build:**  [https://packagist.org/packages/vardot/varbase-build](https://packagist.org/packages/vardot/varbase-build)

-* From your terminal, change directory to the root directory of Drupal 8:
+**3 - From your terminal, change directory to the root directory of your project:**

+      For Example:

+        **Given** that we do have a project at /var/www/html/projects/example

+          **And** we do have our custom themes, features, custom modules in

+`               /var/www/html/projects/example/themes/custom/`

+`               /var/www/html/projects/example/modules/custom/`

+`              /var/www/html/projects/example/modules`

 * Delete all files and folders, except your changes on Varbase.